Luzkan/smells/content/smells/middle-man.md

 <div class="example-block">

-Note: Yes, what is smelly from the perspective of _Middle Man_, might be a solution to [Message Chain](./message-chain.md).
+Note: Yes, what is smelly from _Middle Man_'s perspective might be a solution to [Message Chain](./message-chain.md).

 #### Smelly